Planning gets underway for new West Midlands railway station

 Kate Trevorrow, TfWM rail delivery director, Andy Street Mayor of the West Midlands and Rob McIntosh, managing director for Network Rail's North West and Central Region at Aldridge station site // Credit: Network Rail

-A £30 million project which will see the build and opening of Aldridge station for the first time in 60 years is now moving forward as works with Transport for West Midlands and the West Midlands Rail Executive.
+A £30 million project which will see the build and opening of station for the first time in 60 years is now moving forward as Network Rail works with and the .

 Yesterday, (20th Feb) saw the Managing Director of Network Rail’s North West and Central region, Rob McIntosh visit the site of the new station with Andy Street, Mayor of the West Midlands and Kate Trevorrow, Transport for West Midlands Rail Delivery Director.